Mesothelioma Treatment Centers

 Pleural mesothelioma is a complex and rare cancer.
-This is why life expectancy often depends on whether a person is treated at a specialized cancer center where they have access to the best mesothelioma specialists.
+This is why life expectancy often depends on whether a person is treated at a specialized cancer center where they have access to the best mesothelioma doctors.

 While no doctor can guarantee effective treatment for pleural mesothelioma, seeing a team of specialists gives you the best chance of longer survival.

 Many of the best pleural mesothelioma centers are in the Northeast, but there are excellent mesothelioma treatment facilities in other areas of the country as well.

 Brigham and Women’s Hospital offers top-notch medical care to pleural mesothelioma patients.
 The hospital is a member of the Harvard Medical School family of institutions and partners with the Dana-Farber Cancer Institute.
 It also serves veterans with mesothelioma who come to the VA Boston Healthcare System.